Quantcast

 Print Friendly and PDF

-As we come indoors and then go out, the dry winter air causes static hair, parched skin, and—especially—cracked lips.
+As we come indoors and go out, the dry winter air causes static hair, parched skin, and—especially—cracked lips.
 It’s easy and inexpensive to make your own moisturizing lip balm from natural ingredients.

 You need only two ingredients for the most basic product: a little beeswax and a good-quality oil.